FirstLegoLeague/displaySystem/readme.md

 If you want to use the display system as an overlay to a video feed (which is the original purpose), you need to get rid of the white background.
 There are several ways to do this

 - Use the browser as your video mixer.
 To use this, enable the `camera` module.
 By feeding in a video signal (for instance using a usb camera), you can create a composite output.
 You may want to set the `background` configuration to black if the screen size does not match the video size.
+If you have a webcam, you may already have discovered this in the [online version](http://firstlegoleague.github.io/displaySystem/).
 - Give the background a special color, and use a separate video mixer with [chroma key](http://en.wikipedia.org/wiki/Chroma_key) capabilities to mix the overlay over a video feed.
 Use the `background` configuration option to do this.
 - Use more advanced software video mixing software, like [caspar CG](http://www.casparcg.com/).
 In the newest versions, you can use a `HTML producer` to overlay a webpage (like this display system) over a video.
 Make sure, you set the `background` configuration off to have a transparent background.
 Also, from within Caspar, you can create JavaScript functions to control the modules, much like we have done manually from the console.